umd-pa/icegraph/README.md

 dataset_registry = DatasetRegistry.load_from_lmdb(*resource)
 ```

 Pass the dataset registry instance to a Trainer, then run the training.
 Training configuration and hyperparameter selection is all done via config.yaml.
-The trained model can be saved.
+The trained model is automatically saved on each epoch.
 ```
+save_path = Path("path/to/model.pth")
-trainer = Trainer(dataset_registry)
+trainer = Trainer(dataset_registry, save_path)
 trainer.run()

-# save the model
-save_path = Path("path/to/model.pth")
-trainer.save(save_path)
 ```

 ### Parallelized (large datasets)